simplesmiler/rares/packages/rares-docs/docs/guide.md

 This is the way Rares implements it's custom module loading mechanism.
 The `App` is the instance of your application.

-You can load other modules with `App.Load('path/to/module')` with paths relative to the `/app` folder.
+You can load other modules with `App.Load('path/to/module')` with paths relative to the app root directory.

 Benefits of this approach: